The Alocasia is a popular indoor plant. It has large, cordate leaves that grow to almost 8 to 35 inches.

 It is common to see an Alocasia plant have its leaves turned yellow.

-Now, you can identify the causes of why your Alocasia plant’s leaves have turned yellow and apply necessary solutions to counter these problems.
+Now, you can identify the causes of why your Alocasia plant’s leaves have turned yellow and apply the necessary solutions to counter these problems.

 Consider these solutions and take care of your Alocasia to grow it healthier!